-A living encyclopedia of technical and magical terms, slang, and more from the Anno Amagium Universe.
+A living encyclopedia providing pronunciation and definitions of technical terms, slang, and other magic-speak from the Anno Amagium Universe.

 AKF (Arroyo Keeping Force): The Arroyo chapter of the Amagium’s Keeping Force, which polices magical crime throughout the city.

 Akrasia: [Ack-ray-jee-ah] An urdo-anomolous disorder that causes the subject to suffer from periodic, dimensional seizures, that also allows them to deliberately phase into the Faed.
 The seizures generally strand the subject in pocket dimensions; bubble-like environments in the Veil separating the Faed from reality.

 Alchemy: A discipline of the Amagium focused on the development of drugs and other chemicals.
 The processes and results are generally more volatile than chemistry, but also more potent.
 Most modern drugs are produced through a combination of these processes.

-Amagiate: An adjective that connotates an affiliation with the Amagium.
+Amagiate: [Uh-ma-jee-ate] An adjective that connotates an affiliation with the Amagium.

-Angel: A typically benevolent egregore, shaped by the precepts of a religion–most commonly from the Abrahamic faiths.
+Angel: A typically benevolent egregore, shaped by the precepts of a religion–most commonly, but not exclusively—from the Abrahamic faiths.

 Anima, Animus: [Ann-ih-ma (plural), Ann-ih-mus/miss (singular)] Anima are semi-sentient ‘knots’ of ambient elemental and metaphysical energy possessing unique properties.
 Magical practitioners can use these ‘spirits’ to perform spells beyond their normal, in-born capabilities.
 No two anima are precisely alike, requiring improvisation on behalf of the caster, but animathurges have learned to coalesce ambient energy into a number of reliable, purpose-driven spirits, and preserve them in treated glass crystals or other gems.
 In common parlance, the term ‘anima’ encompasses both the glass orb (or ‘vessel’) and the spirits within (the anima proper).

-Animathurgy: [Ann-ih-mah-thur-jee] The discipline of the Amagium dedicated to creating specialized anima.
+Animathurgy: [Ann-ih-mah-thur-jee] The discipline of the Amagium that is dedicated to creating anima.

 Anticordance: A political sentiment that objects to Amagium rule, or at least certain aspects thereof.
 Most anticordance activists employ art, political movements, and peaceful protest to express their views, though riots and clashes with police are not uncommon.

 Aos Sidhe/Si, (Sidhe, Si): [Ows Shee (Shee, Shee)] The Irish “People of the Mounds.”
 Refers to royal elves of the fae courts.
 Few Fae compare in terms of raw power, beauty, grace, and political clout.

 APD (Arroyo Police Department): The asfalis law enforcement agency that polices non-magical crime in Arroyo.